 Improve your heart health by quitting smoking

-Smoking is the leading cause of heart attacks and heart disease (Harmful Effects Smoking Has On Your Body) and you can significantly improve your heart health simply by quitting smoking.
+Smoking is the leading cause of heart attacks and heart disease and you can significantly improve your heart health simply by quitting smoking.
 Quitting lowers the levels of cholesterol and fats circulating in your blood, which will help slow down the buildup of new fatty deposits in your arteries.
 When you quit smoking, your blood becomes thinner and the chances of dangerous clot formation reduce.
 In fact, quitting smoking can lower your risk of coronary heart disease to the levels of non smokers, over a period of time.

 Improved Respiratory Function